jshingler/TOS-and-Thinkscript-Snippet-Collection/TOS & ThinkScript Snippet Collection.md

 [Return to TOC](#toc)

-======= Introduction and overview =======
+### Introduction and overview

-- The date and time functions take a lot of time to learn and much usage to feel comfortable with them.
+The date and time functions take a lot of time to learn and much usage to feel comfortable with them.
 Hence, this section will be as thorough as possible with many examples to illustrate their usage.
 Additional examples will be added as they may surface online and in the chatroom.

-- GetDay, GetWeek, GetMonth and GetYear all relate to the CURRENT BAR and return values that relate to the ENTIRE YEAR: i.e. 1 to 366, 1 to 53, 1 to 12, and the year respectively.
+- `GetDay`, `GetWeek`, `GetMonth` and `GetYear` all relate to the __CURRENT BAR__ and return values that relate to the __ENTIRE YEAR__: i.e. 1 to 366, 1 to 53, 1 to 12, and the year respectively.

-- GetLastDay, GetLastWeek, GetLastMonth and GetLastYear all relate to the LAST BAR and return values that relate to the ENTIRE YEAR: i.e. 1 to 366, 1 to 53, 1 to 12, and the year respectively.
+- `GetLastDay`, `GetLastWeek`, `GetLastMonth` and `GetLastYear` all relate to the __LAST BAR__ and return values that relate to the __ENTIRE YEAR__: i.e. 1 to 366, 1 to 53, 1 to 12, and the year respectively.

-- GetYYYYMMDD() is the most frequently used.
+- `GetYYYYMMDD()` is the most frequently used.
 Returns the date of the current bar in the YYYYMMDD format.
 This date corresponds to the day whose trading session contains the current bar.
 Note that on intraday charts, this date and the actual date might not be the same for Forex and Futures symbols.

-- GetDayofWeek, GetDayofMonth, RegularTradingEnd and RegularTradingStart all utilize a yyyyMmDd input parameter format:The same output format as GetYYYYMMDD().
+- `GetDayofWeek`, `GetDayofMonth`, `RegularTradingEnd` and `RegularTradingStart` all utilize a __yyyyMmDd__ input parameter format:The same output format as `GetYYYYMMDD()`.

-- The 'fromDate', 'toDate'and 'tillDate' used in CountTradingDays, DaysFromDate and DaysTillDate are all in the YYYYMMDD format.
+- The 'fromDate', 'toDate'and 'tillDate' used in `CountTradingDays`, `DaysFromDate` and `DaysTillDate` are all in the __YYYYMMDD__ format.

 In summary, all date/time functions beginning with 'Get........', except for GetDayOfWeek and GetDayOfMonth, have no parameters.
-All date/time functions having parameters, except for 'SecondsFromTime' and 'SecondsTillTime', use a parameter format of YYYYMMDD.
-'SecondsFromTime' and 'SecondsTillTime' use a HHMM format.
+All date/time functions having parameters, except for `SecondsFromTime` and `SecondsTillTime`, use a parameter format of __YYYYMMDD__. `SecondsFromTime` and `SecondsTillTime` use a __HHMM__ format.

-REMEMBER THAT DATE/TIME FUNCTIONS RELATE TO A BAR ON A CHART.
-NO BAR THEN THE DATE/TIME RETURNED VALUES ARE NOT RELIABLE.
+__REMEMBER THAT DATE/TIME FUNCTIONS RELATE TO A BAR ON A CHART.
+NO BAR THEN THE DATE/TIME RETURNED VALUES ARE NOT RELIABLE.__

-========= Define previous day =========
+### Define previous day

 `def previousDay = if CountTradingDays(CurrentDate, LastDate ) == 2 then yes else no;`

-Comment 1: The '==2' may be changed to represent any previous days-ago Comment 2: CountTradingDays includes the CurrentDate and the LastDate in the count
+__Comment 1:__ The '==2' may be changed to represent any previous days-ago __Comment 2:__ CountTradingDays includes the CurrentDate and the LastDate in the count

-======== Between two input dates =========
+### Between two input dates

 ```
 #hint: Between the two input dates